Skip to content

 What is AJAX?

-AJAX (Asynchronous JavaScript and XML) is a technique used to create dynamic web pages without refreshing the entire page.
-It allows web developers to update parts of a web page without the need for a full page refresh.
-AJAX is commonly used in web applications to improve user experience and reduce server load.
+AJAX (Asynchronous JavaScript and XML) is a technique that allows web developers to update parts of a web page without refreshing the entire page.
+It is commonly used in web applications to improve user experience and reduce server load.

 What is XML?